peterpothmann/BioPrint/README.md

 # BioPrint
-This repository contains additional resources for my master thesis "Framework for land use specific biodiversity damage attribution".
+This repository contains additional resources for my master thesis "Framework for land use specific biodiversity change attribution".
 Data subsets can be made available upon request.